e2t0/seal-manager-frontend/contracts/README.md

 1. Deploy EternalDelegateStorage

 Steps, in order to deploy new Seal Contract
-2. Deploy SealContract
+1. Deploy SealContract
-3. On EternalStorage: permitAddress(<address of SealContract>)
+2. On EternalStorage: permitAddress(&lt;address of SealContract>)
-4. On SealContract: setEternalStorage(<address of EternalStorage>)
+3. On SealContract: setEternalStorage(&lt;address of EternalStorage>)
-5. On SealContract: addSealAdmin(<address of Seal Admin to be added>)
+4. On SealContract: addSealAdmin(&lt;address of Seal Admin to be added>)